NowickiLukasz/rock-paper-scissors-llizad-spock-game/README.md

         - Once a selection is made, the result of the game is printed on the screen.
     - As a first time visitor, I want to be able to restart the game at anytime.
         - A reset button is functional that allows you to reset the game to a nill score.
+    - As a first time visitor, I want to be able to see who won the round.
+        - An alert pops up once a pre determined score is reached

 - Returning Visitor
     - As a returning visitor, I want to be reminded about the game rules.
         - The rules of the game are included in the body of the game.
     - As a returning visitor I want to be able to start the game with a score of 0.
-        - The game always starts on "0" score once the page is refreshed.
+        - The game always starts on "0" score once the page is loaded.
+    - As a returning visitor, I want to be able to see who won the round that was just played.
+        - An alert shows up after a score of 5 points is reached and then restarts the game to a score of "0".

 ## Further Testing
+- validators

 # Deployment